 You could also serve with a side of steamed broccoli to add a little color.
 Crunchy broccoli will contrast nicely with the tender meat!

 You might also consider serving your roast beef over a bed of creamy mashed potatoes to help soak up all that gravy, or you could use a good crusty bread!
-Pick up your favorite baguette at the store or make these quick and easy homemade breadsticks!
+Pick up your favorite baguette at the store or make a loaf of homemade no-knead bread.

 How to Store